0b0000_0010_1001_1010

 named after their architecture/instruction set:

-They are implemented for all integer types except u128/i128
+They are implemented for all integer types except u128/i128.
+Whether a

 fallback software implementation is used depends on the integer types involved